uiCA: Accurate Throughput Prediction of Basic Blocks on Recent Intel Microarchitectures: Abstract

 \section{Abstract}

-Tools to predict the throughput of basic blocks on a specific microarchitecture are useful to optimize software performance and to build optimizing compilers.
-In recent work, several such tools have been proposed.
-However, the accuracy of their predictions has been shown to be relatively low.

-In this paper, we identify the most important factors for these inaccuracies.
-To a significant degree these inaccuracies are due to elements and parameters of the pipelines of recent CPUs that are not taken into account by previous tools.
-A primary reason for this is that the necessary details are often undocumented.
-In this paper, we build more precise models of relevant components by reverse engineering using microbenchmarks.
-Based on these models, we develop a simulator for predicting the throughput of basic blocks.
-In addition to predicting the throughput, our simulator also provides insights into how the code is executed.
+Performance models that statically predict the steady-state throughput of basic blocks on particular microarchitectures, such as IACA, Ithemal, llvm-mca, OSACA, or CQA, can guide optimizing compilers and aid manual software optimization.
+However, their utility heavily depends on the accuracy of their predictions.
+The average error of existing models compared to measurements on the actual hardware has been shown to lie between 9\% and 36\%.
+But how good is this?
+To answer this question, we propose an extremely simple analytical throughput model that may serve as a baseline.
+Surprisingly, this model is already competitive with the state of the art, indicating that there is significant potential for improvement.

-Our tool supports all Intel Core microarchitecture generations released in the last decade.
-We evaluate it on an improved version of the BHive benchmark suite.
-On many recent microarchitectures, its predictions are more accurate than the predictions of state-of-the-art tools by more than an order of magnitude.
+To explore this potential, we develop a simulation-based throughput predictor.
+To this end, we propose a detailed parametric pipeline model that supports all Intel Core microarchitecture generations released between 2011 and 2021.
+We evaluate our predictor on an improved version of the BHive benchmark suite and show that its predictions are usually within 1\% of measurement results, improving upon prior models by roughly an order of magnitude.
+The experimental evaluation also demonstrates that several microarchitectural details considered to be rather insignificant in previous work, are in fact essential for accurate prediction.